orestesG/lets-try-angular-2-typescript/README.md

 > The typings folder could not show up after `npm install`.
 If so, please install them manually.
 `npm run typings install`

+## Testing

+### Unit tests

+We write our tests with the Jasmine test framework, in order to run its enter the following command.

+`npm test`